 - Politics: Element of Euroscepticism in government … although chances of a ‘Czexit’ seem remote

-Limited Company / Subsidiary or Branch in Czech Republic?
+- Limited Company / Subsidiary or Branch in the Czech Republic?

 Main characteristics of a subsidiary: